 In contrast, a 2011 study referenced by Diabetes.co.uk, supposedly showed that a 2000 mg dose of bitter melon significantly reduced blood glucose levels among those with diabetes.
 In the end, this piece appears to agree with the 2013 review that “better-designed” clinical trials are needed to make sound claims regarding the benefits of bitter melon.

 Licorice is the common name for Glycyrrhiza glabra, a flowering plant known for its sweet root and aromatic flavors.
-A 2011 study that looked at the protective action of licorice in diabetic nephropathy in male rats concluded that the ingredient was capable of alleviating blood glucose levels, restored renal function (a term meant to identify how well kidneys work), and reduced body-weight loss.
+A 2011 study that looked at the protective action of licorice in diabetic nephropathy in male rats concluded that the ingredient was capable of alleviating blood glucose levels, and restoring renal function (a term meant to identify how well kidneys work), and reduced body-weight loss.
 In the end, the team did note that “licorice may have a potential therapeutic effect for diabetes due to its antioxidant and hyperglycemic properties.”

 Cinnamon is a spice that can easily blend in just about any savory or sweet dish.
 What many people do not realize is the potential it has in inducing health benefits.
 As shared by the American Diabetes Association (ADA), a study that investigated cinnamon’s strength in possibly improving blood glucose, triglyceride, total cholesterol, and HDL and LDL cholesterols was able to show some improvements.
-To be more price, the team witnessed a reduction in mean fasting serum glucose, triglycerides, and LDL, and total cholesterol levels.
+To be more price, the team witnessed a reduction in mean fasting serum glucose, triglycerides, LDL, and total cholesterol levels.

 These results appear to be consistent across three doses (1, 3, or 6g).
 The researchers explained that the overall maintenance of lower serum glucose implies “sustained effects of cinnamon,” meaning it does not need to be consumed daily.
 Moreover, they believe that “cinnamon may be beneficial.”
 Unfortunately, individuals cannot arrive at any conclusion in cases where the doses are either less than 1g or greater than 6g.